asumagic/kag-staging/modding.md

 First, download and install the Tracy GUI.
 You should match the Tracy version that we use in engine, currently **`0.12.2`**.
 You can download the official pre-built binaries for Windows here: https://github.com/wolfpld/tracy/releases/download/v0.12.2/windows-0.12.2.zip
 On Linux, clone the according tag and compile it according to documentation.
+The Windows pre-builts seem to work fine under Wine though, and you can still profile the Linux builds that way.

 The GUI is `tracy-profiler` (`.exe`).
 Run it and start a connection to the default localhost settings.